standfirm/thinreports-generator/README_FOR_SECTION_REPORT.md

   - See [StackView](test/features/section_report_stack_view/README.md) for details
 - `offset_x` and `offset_y` parameters for item position translation
   - See [Item Parameter](test/features/section_report_item_parameters/README.md) for details
-  - Limitation: Currently only image-blocks are supported
+  - Limitation: only supports image-block items
-- automatic stretch feature that supports not only extension but also shrink
+- automatic shrink
   - See [Section Auto Stretch](test/features/section_report_section_auto_stretch/README.md) and [StackViewRow Auto Stretch](test/features/section_report_stack_view_row_auto_stretch/README.md) for details
-  - Limitation: The shrink of a section or a stack-view by image-blocks works only when its `vertical-align` property is `top`.
-That shrink occurs when the height of a drawn image is lower than the height of the image-block.
+  - Limitation: Sections and stack-view-rows shrink only by image-block items whose `vertical-align` property is `top`.
-- `follow-stretch` property, by which item layout changes automatically when the height of the section or the stack-view-row changes
+- `follow-stretch` property, which specifies how to change the layout of an item according to the stretch of the section or the stack-view-row
   - See [Item Follow Stretch](test/features/section_report_item_follow_stretch/README.md) for details
-  - Limitation: Currently some types of items are not supported
+  - Limitation: Some item types are not supported

 ### Known Issues

 - performance problem
-  - The height calculations of sections or stack-view-rows are called several times for a single PDF rendering
+  - The height calculations of sections or stack-view-rows are called several times